-65. Acceptable limits for single recovery should normally be in the range 60-140% and may be adjusted using repeatability (validation) and intra laboratory reproducibility (routine on-going recovery) data.
+64. Acceptable limits for an individual recovery result should normally be in the range of the mean recovery +/- 2x %RSD and may be adjusted using repeatability (validation) and intra-laboratory reproducibility (routine on-going recovery) data.
 Recoveries outside this range usually require re-analysis of the batch but may be acceptable in certain justified cases.
-Where the routine recovery is unacceptably high and no residues are detected, it is not necessary to re-analyse the samples to prove the absence of residues.
+Where the individual recovery is unacceptably high and no residues are detected, it is not necessary to re-analyse the samples to prove the absence of residues.
 However, consistently high recovery should be investigated.
-If a significant trend occurs in recovery, or potentially unacceptable (beyond the %RSDs given in Table 2) results are obtained, the cause(s) must be investigated.
+If a significant trend occurs in recovery, or potentially unacceptable (beyond +/-20 %RSD) results are obtained, the cause(s) must be investigated.